 The benefits of RAD include:

 - better quality: By having users interact with evolving prototypes the business functionality from a RAD project will usually be a lot of on top of that achieved via a falls model.
-The code are often a lot of usable and incorporates a higher probability to concentrate on business issues that are critical to end users instead of technical issues of interest to developers.
+The code is often a lot of usable and incorporates a higher probability to concentrate on business issues that are critical to end users instead of technical issues of interest to developers.

 - Risk management: Although much of the literature on RAD focuses on speed and user involvement a critical feature of RAD done properly is risk mitigation.
-It’s value remembering that boehm initially characterized the spiral model as a risk primarily based approach.
-A RAD approach will focus in too soon the key risk factors and comply with them supported empirical proof collected within the early a part of the method.
+It’s value remembering that Boehm initially characterized the spiral model as a risk primarily based approach.
+RAD approach will focus on too soon the key risk factors and comply with them supported empirical proof collected within the early a part of the method.
 E.g., the quality of prototyping a number of the foremost complicated components of the system.